bennyro-mta/todolist-operator-old/README.md

 - Uses `owner` field as prefix for all resource names
 - Sets `USER` environment variable in frontend to the owner value
 - Immutable after deployment (changes to spec are not reconciled)

-### Todo CRD
-- Creates individual todo items
-- Syncs with the Todo API backend service
-- Only the `status` field is mutable after creation
-- Requires a running TodoList instance

 ## Installation